jkhurdan/A11yTraining/CourseContent/ReadMe.md

     </ul>

 <h2> Accessibility Guidelines </h2>
-We've developed a tier sysem to help faculty prioritze and segment making accessibility changes into smaller, and more managable chunks.
+We've developed a tier system to help faculty prioritize and segment, making accessibility changes into smaller and more manageable chunks.
 The ultimate goal for all courses is to make a Gold Standard course.
-Depending on the size and make up of your course you may fall into one of these 3 levels.
-All courses by should meet at minimum our bronze level.
+Depending on the size and make-up of your course, you may fall into one of these 3 levels.
+All courses should meet, at minimum, our bronze level.

 <h3> Images </h3>